 Trees play important roles in just about every mythic narrative we know about.
 In Christianity there’s the crucifixion on a tree.
 In Norse mythology Yggdrasil is the world tree.
 The Buddha gained enlightenment sitting under a Bodhi tree.
 The Druid traditions have whole languages of trees.
 Judaism includes the story of Eden’s trees and their mystics study the Kabbalistic tree of life.
 There is also the Maypole, lodge pole, yule log and all the other variations on trees that populate our customs and stories.

 There is a widespread symbolic illiteracy among modern peoples.
-Unless your studies have included mythology, depth psychology or a mystical tradition chances are you have not been exposed to reading symbolisms.
+Unless your studies have included mythology, depth psychology or a mystical tradition chances are you have not been exposed to reading symbolism.
 As this is the holiday season perhaps it is worthwhile to take a moment to examine the workings of the Judeo-Christian myths that formed the foundation of the culture that became the industrialized modern world.
 It does us good to honor the stories and recognize they provided our grandmothers and grandfathers lives with meaning, guided their hard work of trying to live good lives and accompanied their sufferings as a comfort and source of solace.

 I think everyone should take advantage of this once a year chance to celebrate ritually, our poor culture is so ritually malnourished.
 Exchange gifts with strangers, friends and loved ones and with every exchange aspire for a world not dominated by graft and greed, where the marketplace is just one part of living and not the dominate slavery it has become.
 When you decorate a tree do so with whatever artifacts resonate with you and yours.
 Culminate the decorating with a tree top, what will it be for you?
 If you are a Christian an angel seems perfect, if Jewish perhaps a star, if a Buddhist perhaps a mandala, if Muslim maybe a model of a minaret?
-I wonder what our friend the Archdruid does?
 The point is, this is a way of participating in a cultural psychic waveform, shall we say, to honor our roots in the collective psyche.
 All traditions have a tree symbol or story; I suggest not allowing fear or pride to keep anyone from participating.

 I have an ulterior motive as well.
 I cannot help but think that if more people brought a living tree into their houses, their own sensitivity to ecology might be heightened.
 I believe being near a living tree is a balm to many of the stresses and strains we suffer from living in our overly man-made environments with all those sharp corners and straight lines.
 Finally, I think that with just a dollop of awareness it is very possible to have a quite moment of reverence some evening before the soft glow of a lit tree in a quite house.
 It is just possible that for a flash you will see through the mind-word label ‘tree’ and see the actual, wholly unique individual tree sharing with you a temporary moment of existing.
-Perhaps you will be invited to rest with one pointed mind, samadhi, the gateway to nirvana.
+Perhaps you will be invited to rest with one pointed mind.
 In the final analysis all the symbolisms and rituals are just props to aid us in gaining a pure perception of the reality of this tree; a participant in flows of sunlight and rain, nourishing soil and creating the very air we breathe.
 It is the reality that is most magical but, sadly we do not see it, it is as if we are under a spell that casts a shroud over our eyes.

-My favorite set of symbols around nirvana cluster around the rainbow.
+My favorite set of symbols around this cluster around the rainbow.
 Multiple double blind experiments have demonstrated that there are deep psychological reactions to the colors we experience.
-The rainbow captures the largest mysteries of physics I have learned from my cultural inheritance; the speed limit of the universe and the particle and wave duality at the core of quantum experiments.
+The rainbow captures the largest mysteries of physics I have learned from my cultural inheritance; light as both the speed limit of the universe and the particle and wave duality at the core of quantum experiments.
 It also captures the most mysterious aspects of our psychologies; the breakdown of clear light into rainbow as if it was hiding there all the time just needing a different way of looking at it and how exactly the mind – all that wet-ware of synapses and neurotransmitters – sees light in dreams and inner visualizations.
 Where is this light exactly in the darkness inside our skulls?
 Spend time with this question and one might come to hear the music of the spheres.